With Samina Peerzada: Production

-The series was developed by Muhammad Adnan Butt of Walnut Media and actress Samina Peerzada, explaining on series she said, "Adnan and I were figuring out how we could work together and I suggested that we begin with conducting interviews and possibly develop more projects such as web-series in the future.
+The series was developed by Adnan Butt and actress Samina Peerzada.
+Explaining on series, Peerzada said, "Adnan and I were figuring out how we could work together and I suggested that we begin with conducting interviews and possibly develop more projects such as web-series in the future.
 That’s pretty much how we started it out and I’m so happy that it’s being liked."
-Choosing digital media over television medium, Samina quipped, "I think that’s the future and being in the media, you need to be aware of what is happening around you and how the attention span is evolving.
+Regarding choosing digital media over television medium, Samina quipped, "I think that’s the future and being in the media, you need to be aware of what is happening around you and how the attention span is evolving.
 The internet has made it so convenient for me to watch shows that I’ve missed.
 After coming home from work, I catch up on whatever I’ve missed out on over YouTube, for instance I’m watching Manto now."

 Episodes

 Season 1: Rewind

 Season 1 first aired on 22 December 2017 and concluded on 4 May 2018, comprising a total of twenty-three episodes.
 Following guest appeared in the first season.